What Happens to Norway Without Oil Income?

 757.9 - 914.7 × (1 - 0.33) = 145

-However SSB itself operate with the number 277 billion NOK as the trade deficit seen from the perspective of the mainland Norway.
+However, SSB itself operates with the number 277 billion NOK as the trade deficit seen from the perspective of the mainland Norway.
 Hopefully I can find out the right number with further research.
-The import part is that one has to exclude things which are no longer necessary when there is no longer an oil industry.
+The import part is that one has to exclude things that are no longer necessary without an oil industry.

-One has to take into account that a lot of quite expensive imports of goods and services to Norway only exists due to the oil industry itself.
-Without it those imports can be deducted.
+One has to take into account that a lot of quite expensive imports of goods and services to Norway only exist due to the oil industry itself.
+Without it, those imports can be deducted.

 The Oil Fund to the Rescue

-This is where Norway having been prudent saving a lot of the oil money over many years pays off.
+This is where Norway having been prudent and saving a lot of the oil money over many years pays off.
 Norway has over 10 000 billion NOK in foreign assets.
-This is in the form of stocks, property and other valuable assets which naturally appreciate in value every year because the businesses owned naturally expand and grow.
+This is in the form of stocks, property and other valuable assets, all of which naturally appreciate in value every year because the businesses owned naturally expand and grow.
 The average index fund gives a return of 7% annually.
-Thus that is a very conservative estimate of how much the oil fund can make each year.
+That is a very conservative estimate of how much the oil fund can make each year.

 Let us reflect a bit more on how this works.
 To buy stuff from abroad to consume locally in Norway, Norway needs to get its hands on foreign currency.
-However Norway already owns a staggering 1.4% of the global stocks, shares and assets.
-These increase in value each year measures in foreign currency such as dollars, euros and yen.
+However, Norway already owns a staggering 1.4% of the global stocks, shares and assets.
+These increase in value each year, measured in foreign currency such as dollars, Euros and yen.
 Norway can simply take some of the money generated from these foreign assets to fund its imports.
 As long as it spends less than the fund appreciates in values each year, there is no problem.

 How does this money get into the economy?
-Basically the Norwegian government sells foreign assets and use that money to buy Norwegian currency which is then spend on the government budgets.
-This money trickles into the economy in the form of pensions, salaries to government employees etc.
+Basically, the Norwegian government sells foreign assets and uses that money to buy Norwegian currency, which is then spent on the government budgets.
+This money trickles into the economy in the form of pensions, salaries to government employees, etc.